-Wellhead Protection Zones (WPZ) were established, based on proximity to City groundwater wells and groundwater travel times to the various well locations.
-A map of the WPZ is available at: http://www.redmond.gov/cityservices/citymaps.asp.
-Zones 1 and 2 delineate the 6-month and 1-year time of travel zones for groundwater to reach the wells and are, therefore, the areas of greatest concern.
-Zone 3 delineates the 5 to 10-year time of travel zone.
-An excerpt from the Redmond Community Development Guide, concerning protection of Wellhead Protection Zones is included in Appendix B.
+Wellhead Protection Zones (WPZ) were established based on proximity to City drinking water supply wells and groundwater travel times to the various well locations.
+A map of the WPZ is available at www.redmond.gov/Map.
+Zones 1 and 2 delineate the 6-month and 1-year time of travel zones for groundwater to reach the wells and are, therefore, the areas of greatest concern regarding infiltrating runoff from pollution generating surfaces.
+Zone 3 delineates the 5-year to 10-year time of travel zone.

-In Zones 1, 2, and 3, certain land uses and activities are prohibited, as noted in the current Redmond Community Development Guide Regulations (20D.140.10-220).
-Other special requirements for these zones are listed in 20D.140.
+In Zones 1 and 2, certain land uses and activities are prohibited, as noted in Redmond Zoning Code 21.64.050.

-If a project area includes portions that are in more than one Wellhead Protection Zone, then the Stormwater Engineer will assess, based on drainage patterns and soil types, whether any portion of the site may be considered to be in the Wellhead Protection Zone with fewer restrictions.
+If a project area includes portions that are in more than one Wellhead Protection Zone, then the Stormwater Engineer will assess, using criteria found in RZC 21.64.050.d.2, whether any portion of the site may be considered to be in the Wellhead Protection Zone with fewer restrictions.

 Otherwise, the whole site shall be considered to be within the Wellhead Protection Zone with more restrictions.